-^{} This wretched, had man pretended he robbed no one: he robbed many with his own bands, and, among them, a poor woman of her all!
-The following is only one of many vouchers:
+[34] This wretched, bad man pretended le robbed no one:-he robbed many with his own hands, and, among them, a poor worken of her all!
+The following is only one of many vouchers:-

-The following is only one of many vouchers: I, THOMAS COOPER, of the City of Toronto, kereby certify, that on Wednesday the 6th of December last, I was travelling from the City into the Township of Toronto, in company with James Armstrong, of the Humber, both being on horseback.
-About one o'clock in the day, as far as I recollect, both of us stopped at 24r.
-Fart's of the Peacock Inn, to get a glass of beer, and fistened our horses to a post.
-On going back to our horses, we found them removed to a shed, & were proceeding to mount them, when we were taken prisoners and handled very roughly; both our pockets were searched, and my purse taken from me; when just at that moment Mackenzie made his appearance, and asked the man who had rifled my pockets, how much money was in my purse; the man said he did not know, but handed the purse to Mackenzie, who counted it and found eleven pounds fivo shillings; he took therefrom a two dollar note and a one dollar note, which he returned to me in the purse, and the remainder of the mousy be put in the latters of Mr. Sullivan, President of the Executive Council, Mr. Buchanan, and others, conveyed useful information.
-We found they expected soon to attack us in the country, and I wrote to the executive in the city to give us timely notice of any such attack.
-Some of the leading reformers^{} in the city had left it, but not to join us-others seemed to have lost their energies; neither messenger nor letter reached our camp; the executive was not there.
-One man on horseback told us we might be attacked on Thursday.
+I, THOMAS COOPER, of the City of Toronto, hereby certify, that on Wednesday the 6th of December last, I was travelling from the City into the Township of Toronto, in company with James Armstrong, of the Humber, both being on horseback.
+About one o'clock in the day, as far as I recollect, both of us stopped at Mr. Farr's of the Peacetel Lynn to get by least of hear and fact, both of us stopped at Mr. Peacock Inn, to get a glass of beer, and fastened our horses to a post.
+On going back to our horses, we found them removed to a shed, and were proceeding to mount them, leading reformers, in the city had left it, but not to join us-others seemed to have lost their energies; neither messenger nor letter reached our camp; the executive was not there.-One man on horseback told us we might be attacked on Thursday.

-My chief hope lay in this, that if we were not attacked till Thursday night, vast reinforcements would join us from the outer townships, and that reformers at a distance would march to our aid, the moment they heard that we had struck for self-government.
-With this view, I sought to confine the attention of the enemy to the defence of the city, and on Thursday morning selected 40 riflemen and 20 others to go down and boun the Don bridge, the eastern approach to Toronto, and the house at its end, to take the Montreal mail stage and mails, and to draw out the forces† in that quarter if possible.
-I also proposed that the rest of our men who had arms, should take the direction of the city, and be ready to move to the right or left, or to retreat to a strong position, as prudence might dictate.
-At this moment Colonel Van Egmond,‡ a native of Holland, owning 13,000 acres of land in the Huron Tract, a tried patriot, and of great military experience under Napoleon, joined us, and one of the Captains desired a council to be held, which was done.
-Col.
+My chief hope lay in this, that if we were not attacked till Thursday night, vastreinforcements would join us from the outer townships, and that reformers at a distance would march to our aid, the moment they heard that we had struck for self-government.
+With this view, I sought to confine the attention of the enemy to the defence of the city, and on Thursday morning selected 40 riflemen and 20 others to go down and burn the Donbridge, the eastern approach to Toronto, and the house a its end, to take the Montreal mail stage and mails, and to craw out the forces36 in that quarter if possible.
+I also proposed that the rest of our men who had arms, should take the drection of the city, and be ready to move to the right or left, or to retreat to a strong position as